-During the first quarter of 2012, net cash used in operating activities was \$34.7 million, compared to \$67.3 million during the first quarter of 2011.
-The change was primarily due to lower net purchases of investments of \$92.6 million, primarily related to broker-dealer investments and seed capital investments, and a decrease in broker-dealer related net receivables and segregated U.S. Treasury bills of \$55.6 million, reflecting Rule 15c3-3 requirements, partially offset by lower cash provided by net income.
+During the first six months of 2012, net cash provided by operating activities was \$240.5 million, compared to \$42.4 million during the corresponding 2011 period.
+The change was primarily due to lower net purchases of investments of \$228.2 million, primarily related to broker-dealer investments and seed capital investments, and a lower increase in broker-dealer related net receivables and segregated U.S. Treasury bills of \$167.1 million, reflecting Rule 15c3-3 requirements, partially offset by lower cash provided by net income of \$179.1 million.

-During the first quarter of 2012, net cash used in investing activities was \$5.3 million, compared to \$22.8 million during the first quarter of 2011.
-In the first quarter of 2011, we purchased the remaining 50% of our Australian joint venture for \$21.4 million.
+During the first six months of 2012, net cash used in investing activities was \$7.9 million, compared to \$36.0 million during the corresponding 2011 period.
+During 2011, we purchased the remaining 50% interest in our Australian joint venture for \$21.4 million and we used \$5.5 million of cash to purchase an equity portfolio business.

-During the first quarter of 2012, net cash used in financing activities was \$165.3 million, compared to \$153.8 million during the first quarter of 2011.
-The increase reflects repayment of commercial paper of \$58.3 million in the current quarter versus issuance of commercial paper of \$40.8 million in the prior year quarter, partially offset by lower distributions to the General Partner and unitholders of \$89.2 million as a result of lower earnings (distributions on earnings are paid one quarter in arrears).
+During the first six months of 2012, net cash used in financing activities was \$390.3 million, compared to \$282.8 million during the corresponding 2011 period.
+The increase reflects repayment of commercial paper of \$169.7 million in the current quarter versus issuance of commercial paper of \$89.7 million in the prior-year quarter, partially offset by lower distributions to the General Partner and unitholders of \$136.7 million as a result of lower earnings (distributions on earnings are paid one quarter in arrears).

-As of March 31, 2012, AllianceBernstein had \$437.3 million of cash and cash equivalents of which approximately 98% is comprised of cash on deposit for our broker dealers to comply with various regulatory capital levels and cash held by foreign entities for which a permanent investment election for U.S. tax purposes is taken.
-If the cash held at our foreign subsidiaries of \$300.4 million was to be repatriated to the U.S., we would be required to accrue and pay U.S. income taxes on these funds.
+As of June 30, 2012, AllianceBernstein had \$482.4 million of cash and cash equivalents, of which approximately 99% is comprised of cash on deposit for our broker dealers to comply with various regulatory capital levels and cash held by foreign entities for which a permanent investment election for U.S. tax purposes is taken.
+If the cash held at our foreign subsidiaries of \$314.3 million, which includes cash on deposit for our foreign broker dealers, was to be repatriated to the U.S., we would be required to accrue and pay U.S. income taxes on these funds.
 Our intent is to permanently reinvest these earnings outside the U.S. We currently do not anticipate a liquidity need requiring a repatriation of these funds to the U.S.